 Rosalynn Carter, Former First Lady of the United States

 Over two decades, The Carter Center has awarded one-year fellowships to 181 journalists to connect them with resources and experts to increase the quality and accuracy of mental health reporting around the world.
 The UAE is proudly the first country in the Middle East to offer the Rosalynn Carter Fellowships for Mental Health Journalism program through Al Jalila Foundation.

-Al Jalila Foundation in partnership with The Carter Center select journalists annually to receive the mental health journalism fellowship with the aim to bring awareness, reduce stigma and end discrimination against those with mental illness within the UAE.
-With little awareness and support for mental health within the region, this fellowship encourages the publication of quality discussion around mental illness encouraging awareness and acceptance to a stigmatized hidden condition.
+Al Jalila Foundation has awarded four Emirati journalists the mental health journalism fellowship to bring awareness, reduce stigma and end discrimination against those with mental illness within the UAE.
+With little awareness and support for mental health within the region, the fellowship promotes the publication of quality discussion around mental illness encouraging awareness and acceptance to a stigmatized hidden condition.